jhochwald/PowerShell-collection/README.md

 - The developer of this Software is NOT sponsored by or affiliated with Microsoft Corp (MSFT) or any of its subsidiaries in any way
 - The Software is not supported by Microsoft Corp (MSFT)
 - By using the Software, you agree to the License, Terms, and any Conditions declared and described above
-- If you disagree with any of the Terms, and any Conditions declared: Just delete it and build your own solution
+- If you disagree with any of the terms, and any conditions declared: Just delete it and build your own solution